-Background patterns are a great tool for web designers.
-A current trend on the web is to use a pin stripe pattern that repeats and is set at a 45 degree angle for a background image.
-This tutorial will explain how to convert vector objects in Inkscape into patterns that you can use in your design.
-I’ll discuss how to create this pin stripe pattern and also provide a work around for a fairly annoying pattern gap bug that affects Inkscape .47 and below.
+This article is aimed at explaining how to create a background pattern using Inkscape.
+Given that there’s a current trend on the web to use a repeating pin stripe pattern set at a 45 degree angle for a background image – I will use this as an example for the method.
+More specifically this tutorial will explain how to convert vector objects in Inkscape into patterns that you can use in your design.
+I’ll and also provide a work around for a fairly annoying pattern gap bug that affects Inkscape .47 and below.

 Document Set Up